 Segment Challenges

 Regulators apply consistent fraud and AML expectations regardless of institution size.
-Credit unions and regional banks face the same monitoring, investigation, and documentation requirements as tier-one institutions - but with smaller compliance teams and tighter operational budgets.
+Community banks and credit unions face the same monitoring, investigation, and documentation requirements as tier-one institutions - but with smaller compliance teams and tighter operational budgets.

-Many credit unions and regional institutions operate with point solutions assembled over time - separate fraud detection, AML monitoring, and case management tools that do not share signals, creating blind spots and operational friction across the compliance function.
+Many smaller financial institutions operate with point solutions assembled over time - separate fraud detection, AML monitoring, and case management tools that do not share signals, creating blind spots and operational friction across the compliance function.

 Alert volumes from transaction monitoring and fraud systems consistently outpace investigation capacity - creating backlogs that increase regulatory risk and consume analyst time without improving detection quality or case outcomes.